vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 }
 ```

 In the above `redis.setAutoFlushCommands(false)` disables Lettuce's automatic flushing, as discussed in [Lettuce documentation](https://lettuce.io/core/release/reference/#_pipelining_and_command_flushing), and instead pipelines the commands manually.
 This periodically invokes writing to the transport layer using `redis.flushCommands()` after many commands have been added - increasing throughput.
-On my local system setting parallelism to 4 increased throughput to a maximum, given Redis is single threaded this is something to note, though may not be relevant in actual production scenarios.

 The code for this is in [`RedisStreamsFlow.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/api/RedisStreamsFlow.scala) and [`ProducerExample.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/example/ProducerExample.scala).